-Looking for Moringa recipes so you can add Moringa to your diet and experience the many benefits?
+Looking for ways to add Moringa to your diet and experience the many benefits?
 We’re glad you found us!
-This page contains some helpful tips for eating Moringa and will also serve as a growing list of Moringa recipes in the future.
+This page contains some helpful tips for eating Moringa and also links to a growing list of Moringa recipes.

 Click on a link below to navigate this page.

 - Slowly Increase Your Moringa Intake Over Time

 - How to Eat Moringa Leaves

 - Moringa Recipes

 When eating Moringa powder, start by eating 1/2 tsp a day.
 That isn’t much powder, but Moringa is a very powerful food; and your body needs time to adjust to it.
 If initially taken in large quantities, it can have a detoxify effect on the body.
 In the second week of use, increase to 1 tsp per day and continue to slowly increase your consumption until you reach 1-2 Tbsp (3 – 6 tsp) per day.
 It may take you 3 – 4 weeks in total to ramp up your consumption.
 You will start feeling the positive effects within a couple of weeks even before you have finished ramping up your consumption.